-We had the honor of connecting with some of the city’s brightest female leaders and role models and we asked them our question of the month: What is the best advice you have for someone who feels like they are facing insurmountable odds.
+We had the honor of connecting with some of the city’s brightest leaders and role models and we asked them our question of the month: What is the best advice you have for someone who feels like they are facing insurmountable odds.

 Below, you’ll find their advice and links and other info so you can learn more about them, their work and how to connect with them.
-We’ll be interviewing many of these amazing women in the coming weeks, stay tuned.
+We’ll be interviewing many of these amazing individuals in the coming weeks, stay tuned.

 Adela Sanchez | Makeup Artist

 The best advice I can give you if you facing a challenge in life or even in makeup, just keep on challenging yourself to do better, to become better.
 When I first started doing makeup I was horrible at it & was feeling like i wasn’t good enough like them Mua’s but was like to become better I have to practice/challenge myself.
 Don’t get me wrong at times I got frustrated or feeling like giving up but remember you can got this.
 “With a good makeup brush, every woman can become an artist”.

 Shantres Michaels | Hairstylist | Braider of Touched By Trece

 Establishing and growing my own business as a Hairstylist/Braider with a full family was by far my greatest challenge.
 In my experience, I would say with every mountain climb there is a solution to the problem.
 NEVER let anyone stop your dreams or make them sound like a mistake.
 Your vision is just that “Your Vision”.
 No one can tell you who, what, when, where, or how when you are in control of your future and success.
 Write down everything, anything that you feel is a step closer to your goals.
 BELIEVE IN YOURSELF!